-Me and K had to visit this place twice to finally try this place out as we were there 830pm on a weekday on our first visit and the waiter was saying that they are closing soon.
+K and I had to visit this place twice before finally dining there as we were there 830pm on a weekday on our first visit and the waiter was saying that they are closing soon.
 So be sure you are not too late if you plan to visit this place.
-Personally I feel the atmosphere is better if visited during day time.

 The Hanok Smith Likes has a very attractive menu ranging from all kinds of salads, soups, Pasta, Pizza, Risotto and even Steak course.
 We didn’t felt like having a full course so we skipped the salad and soup and went straight to the mains.
 However their ‘Nut Salad with Yoghurt Dressing”, “Smoked Salmon with Horseradish Cream Sauce”, “Broccoli Soup with Scallop” sounds really appetising.
 I hope I can go back to try these dishes soon.

-First dish of the night was the Mushroom and Cream Risotto that was highly raved by the power bloggers on Naver.
+The first dish of the night was the Mushroom and Cream Risotto that was highly raved by the power bloggers on Naver.
 It is certainly one of the better ones I have tasted so far.
-The mushroom are sauteed until soft, with a little bit of white wine I supposed.
-I love the creamy, plump and tender rice– most certainly a labor of love, I believe.
+The mushrooms are sauteed until soft, with a little bit of white wine I supposed.
+I love the creamy, plump and tender rice– most certainly a labour of love, I believe.
 Without the constant stirring and blending it won’t be as wonderful.

-Wine list is impressive too!
 They provide a huge selection of reds and whites from the old and the new world.
-I heard one of their visitor exclaiming: “Impressive list!” when he browse through their wine menu.
+I overheard one of their visitor exclaiming: “Impressive list!” when he browse through their wine menu.
 We had no plans of opening a bottle so we went for their house red.
 Spicy Shiraz was a perfect match with the Mare Pasta.

 My Verdict: Delicious Italian menu in a quaint, charming and zen-like atmosphere.
 I heard Char-grilled pizza is another speciality of theirs too!
 Will definitely arrange to go down and try it out soon.
-Comprehensive wine list is a plus if you are picky about your drinks.
-All in all I find the Hanok Smith Likes a nice place to impress your date or even host gatherings without worrying to compromise taste for atmosphere.
+The comprehensive wine list is a plus if you are picky about your drinks.
+All in all, I find the Hanok Smith Likes a nice place to impress your date or even host gatherings without worrying to compromise taste for the atmosphere.

 스미스가 좋아하는 한옥 The Hanok Smith Likes